 Up to four core courses may be waived based upon recent academic coursework and satisfactory grades.
 Two additional courses may be waived based upon courses taken in residence at The University of Texas at Arlington.
 A minimum of 8 courses (24 credit hours) must be taken online.
 Waivers and transfer credit follow the same regulations as the in-residence MBA (see the previous section titled Waivers and Transfer Credit).
 For more information, visit the UT TeleCampus Web site: http://www.telecampus.utsystem.edu/

-The accelerated MBA program is designed for professionals who are working full-time.
-In this 28-month, cohort-based program only one course is taken at a time, in accelerated 5-, 6-, or 7-week sessions.
-Students stay together as a "cohort" throughout all of their coursework.
+The professional MBA program is designed for professionals who are working full-time.
+In this 24-month, cohort-based program only one course is taken at a time, in accelerated 5- or 8-week sessions.
+Students remain together as a team throughout their program.

-This program is 48 semester hours for all students and follows the same general curriculum requirements as the regular MBA program.
+This program is 45 semester hours for all students and is a traditional Master of Business Administration (MBA); therefore, the program includes the same general curriculum requirements as the MBA program detailed above.

 The Executive MBA (EMBA) program is designed to provide high-quality graduate management education to mid-level and upper-level managers and executives.
 The program covers all functional areas of business management and exhibits several content integrating themes associated with successful management of modern business organizations, including project management, international operations, total quality management, and strategic resource alignment.